-Beefsteak mushrooms grow in late summer and early autumn because they thrive when it’s damp.
-They can grow individually or in groups, and they always grow on trees such as living sweet chestnut and oak.
+Beefsteak mushrooms thrive when it’s damp.
+They can grow individually or in groups.

 Where To Find Beefsteak Mushrooms And When

-Beefsteak mushrooms are most common in Britain, but they can also be found in the rest of Europe, North America, North Africa, South Africa, and Australia.
-They can be found on the lower part of tree trunks, most commonly sweet chestnuts and oaks.
-They can also grow from roots or trunks once the trees die.
+Beefsteak mushrooms are most common in Britain, but they also appear in Eastern Europe, North America, North Africa, Southern Africa, and Australia.
+They grow on the lower part of tree trunks, most commonly sweet chestnuts and oaks.
+They can also grow on roots or trunks once the trees die.

-Their season runs from July to October in Ireland and Britain and they don’t persist through the winter.
+In the Northern hemisphere, their season runs from July to October, and they don’t persist through the winter.

 How To Identify Them

-Beefsteak mushrooms provide many benefits, including medicinal properties.
-For example, they’re antioxidant, antibacterial, nematicidal, which means it kills nematodes (a kind of parasite), and these mushrooms have also been proven to provide anti-tumor benefits as well.
+Beefsteak mushrooms provide many health benefits, including having medicinal properties.
+For example, they’re antioxidant, antibacterial, nematicidal, which means it kills nematodes (a kind of parasite).
+They help combat common pathogens such as E. coli and Staphylococcus which cause various diseases, and these mushrooms may provide anti-tumor benefits as well.

-This kind of mushroom is also rich in essential micro-nutrients, including phosphorus and potassium.
-It’s a great source of vitamin D, different vitamins B, and anti-oxidants which are known to reduce the risk of inflammatory diseases and different types of cancer.
+This kind of mushroom is also rich in essential micro-nutrients, including phosphorus, magnesium, and potassium.
+It’s a great source of vitamin D, B-complex vitamins, and it has antioxidants which can reduce the risk of inflammatory diseases such as heart disease, diabetes, and different types of cancer.

-Another great thing about Beefsteak mushrooms is that they’re high in beta-glucans, which are known to lower cholesterol.
+Another great thing about Beefsteak mushrooms is that they’re high in beta-glucans, helpful in lowering high cholesterol levels.
 In other words, Beefsteak mushrooms are truly a superfood that has a lot to offer.

+Beefsteak mushrooms have been an alternative to meat long before we even knew about the benefits of consuming less meat.
+They must be eaten young, though, and they need to be cooked well because they can be tough.
 Beefsteak mushrooms are in their most edible state when they’re really young and fresh because they’re as tender as they can get.
-They get tougher as they get older, so if you have older mushrooms you will have to cook them really well to make them tender and easy to eat.
+They get tougher as they get older, so if you have older mushrooms you will have to cook them really well to tenderize them.

 Even though these mushrooms look very similar to meat, especially when you slice them, they don’t taste like meat at all.
-Their flavor is very complex; they’re acidic and a little bit bitter.
-However, the texture does resemble meat because they’re chewy and bouncy.
-Beefsteak mushrooms are not very commonly eaten and it will take some help to make a delicious recipe with them.
+Their flavor is very complex; they’re acidic (lemony) and a little bit bitter.
+However, the texture does resemble meat because they’re chewy and bouncy especially when mature.

 A little salt can go a long way when preparing the mushrooms, but they can also be marinated, brined, seared, roasted, fried, and everything in between.
-Most cooks say that they need to be cooked for a long time so they can be edible.
-But when you slice them very thinly, you can do whatever you want with them no matter how young or old they are.
+Slicing them very thinly makes it easier to cook them.